laredoza/SingleSignOnUI/README.md

 ## Run Admin UI

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Default Users

+User: Admin
+Password: Pass123$

+User: bob
+Password: Pass123$

+The bob user will not have enough permissions to do anything.
+Errors will need to be handeled better for him.